History of in vitro fertilisation: Subsequent refinements

 The ability to freeze and subsequently thaw and transfer embryos has significantly improved the feasibility of IVF use.
 In 1983, Alan Trounson and Linda Mohr reported the first pregnancy which used embryo cryopreservation (frozen human embryos).
 However, this embryo was not carried to term.
 In December 1983, the first baby was born using this method which happened to be twins.

 The ability to freeze and preserve a woman's eggs to be used at a later date has also had impacts on IVF use.
 In 1986, Dr. Christopher Chen reported the first pregnancy which used oocyte cryopreservation (frozen eggs).
 The ability to freeze sperm has also been possible for generations.
 Both of these options have been beneficial in IVF use to allow people who must undergo radiation or menopause to still have children.

 Another important development in IVF was when egg donation became publicly available.
-The pregnancy from egg donation occurred in 1983.
+The first pregnancy from egg donation occurred in 1983.
 In the United States, the first child born from egg donation occurred on February 3, 1984.
-This has allowed for those who are unable to conceive a child due infertility, or lack of eggs to become parents.
+This has allowed those who are unable to conceive a child due infertility or lack of eggs to become parents.

-The other very significant milestone in IVF was the development of the intracytoplasmic sperm injection (ICSI) of single sperms by Gianpiero D. Palermo et al.in Brussels (UZ Brussel), 1992.
+Intracytoplasmic sperm injection (ICSI) of single sperms was developed by Gianpiero D. Palermo et al. in Brussels (UZ Brussel), 1992.
 This has enabled men with minimal sperm production to achieve pregnancies.
 ICSI is sometimes used in conjunction with sperm recovery, using a testicular fine needle or open testicular biopsy.
-Using this method, some men with Klinefelter's syndrome, and so would be otherwise infertile, have occasionally been able to achieve pregnancy.
-Thus, IVF has become the final solution for most fertility problems, moving from tubal disease to male factor, idiopathic subfertility, endometriosis, advanced maternal age, and anovulation not responding to ovulation induction.
+Using this method, some men with Klinefelter's syndrome, and so would be otherwise infertile, have been able to achieve pregnancy.
+Thus, IVF has become the ultimate solution for most fertility problems, moving from tubal disease to male factor, idiopathic subfertility, endometriosis, advanced maternal age, and anovulation not responding to ovulation induction.